- Paraprofessional FAQ

 - Title I Schools for 2013-14

-- Feb/Mar 2014 Paraprofessional NCLB Workshop
+- August 2014 Paraprofessional NCLB Workshop

 The No Child Left Behind Act (NCLB), enacted on January 8, 2002, establishes special requirements for all paraprofessionals working in Title I schools (Section 1119).
 Salem-Keizer School District has developed a plan for paraprofessionals to meet the requirements imposed by this federal legislation.
 In addition to demonstrating fluency in standard English, all paraprofessionals with instructional duties in programs supported by Title I must meet one of the following requirements:

-- Possess a Associate's (or higher) degree, or
+- Possess a Bachelor's degree, or

 - Complete two years of study at an institution of higher education with a minimum of 72 quarter college credits or 48 semester college credits.
 U.S. transcripts must contain evidence of passing (C or higher) grades in classes equivalent to Chemeketa Community College's Reading 90 (in English), Writing 115 (in English) and Math 60 or

 - Attend a district workshop consisting of: passing assessments that will demonstrate basic knowledge of, and the ability to assist in instructing reading, writing and mathematics and complete a series of nine district workshop modules to satisfy the instructional skills component of the NCLB legislation.

 If you feel you have met the qualifications as noted in (1) or (2) above, you must register this information with the District by submitting original transcripts (on certified college letterhead—this may mean official transcripts in some colleges) to the Human Resources Office.
 Your transcripts will be reviewed to determine if the requirements for No Child Left Behind are met.
 You will be mailed a notification letter regarding your NCLB status.

 1. What paraprofessionals are affected by the NCLB legislation?